porscheinformatik/anti-mapper/README.md

 Have a look at the [ParentMapper-Sample](https://github.com/porscheinformatik/anti-mapper/blob/master/src/test/java/at/porscheinformatik/antimapper/sample/parentchild/ParentMapper.java)!

-### `Merger` and `AbstractMerger`
+### `Merger`

 If you want to map an object into an existing object, then you implement a `Merger`.

-You can either implement the interface or extend the `AbstractMerger`.
-Make it a singleton - that means, you should always use the same instance for merging.
-Write it thread-safe (don't use fields)!
+Create a new class and extends `AbstractMerger`.
+Make it a singleton - that means, you should always use the same instance for transforming.
+Write it thread-safe - that means, you class should only contain final fields!

-Call the class something like `*Mapper`.
-This is convenient and it makes it easy to find and recognize mapper classes.
+Call the class something like `*Mapper`, even if it is just a Merger.
+This is convenient and makes it easier to find and recognize mapper classes.

-A `Merger` is an interface with two methods:
+A `Merger` is an interface with two methods to implement:

 * `ENTITY_TYPE merge(DTO_TYPE dto, ENTITY_TYPE entity, Object... hints);`
 * `boolean isUniqueKeyMatching(DTO_TYPE dto, ENTITY_TYPE entity, Object... hints);`

-The `merge` method puts the values of the DTO in to the entity.
-The `isUniqueKeyMatching` method is used to find the right entity in collections and maps.

-A typical `Merger` looks like this:
+Additionally, it offers a lot of default methods for merging streams, collections, sets, lists and maps.

+The `AbstractMerger`, you are using, encapsulates the null-checks.
+Start by implementing the merge function:

     @Override
-    public ChildEntity merge(ChildDTO dto, ChildEntity entity, Object... hints) {
+    protected ChildEntity mergeNonNull(ChildDTO dto, ChildEntity entity, Object[] hints) {

-First, check for null.
-This is mandatory.
-You will have to do it in every merger.
-You can use the `AbstractMerger` to avoid this.

-        if (dto == null)
-        {
-            return null;
-        }

-Next, check if you have to create a new entity.
-You can use the `AbstractMerger` to avoid this.

-        if ((entity == null) || (!Objects.equals(dto.getId(), entity.getId())))
-        {
-            entity = new ChildEntity();
-            entity.setId(dto.getId());
-        }

-Then set the values.
+Neither the DTO nor the entity is null.
+Set the values.
 Name and type conversions are trivial.

         entity.setKey(dto.getName());
         entity.setType(ChildType.valueOf(dto.getType()));